CanadaKimchi/fixed_seoul_restaurant/README.md

 - **Contact Information**: Easily find the restaurant's contact details and location for reservations or inquiries.

-## Contributing

-If you have suggestions, enhancements, or would like to contribute to the project, feel free to open an issue or submit a pull request.
-Your feedback is valuable in making Seoul Bites' online presence even more delightful!

 Thank you for exploring Seoul Restaurant Website! 🍜🥢